someonelike-u/simple-anime-filtered-encode/README.md

 Here is a quick [comparison](https://slow.pics/c/uNrV6CMZ) of the results.

+*About me: Just a newbie in filtering, coding, etc.*

 Pros:
 - Using the least greedy filters
 - Using as few filters as possible